What is Sensory Processing Disorder (SPD)

 How Sensory Processing Disorder Affects the Senses

-Our senses are crucial when it comes to navigating through our environment.
-However, when individuals experience sensory processing difficulties, more than one of the senses may be affected, and specific challenges might arise.
+Our senses are our guides when it comes to navigating through our environment.
+When people with Sensory Processing Disorder experience sensory processing issues, more than one of the senses may be affected, and specific challenges might arise.
+Therefore, when discussing sensory processing disorder, it’s crucial to understand how it affects the senses.
+By doing so, we become more aware of specific challenges and learn how to support people experiencing SPD.

 woman lying in bed with migraine and sensitivity t 2022 12 10 01 12 48 utc